Central dogma, translation, transcription [with exercise questions]

 Translation is a process by which the genetic code contained within a messenger RNA (mRNA) molecule is decoded to produce a specific sequence of amino acids in a polypeptide chain.

+The key components required for translation are mRNA, ribosomes, and transfer RNA (tRNA).
 During translation, mRNA nucleotide bases are read as codons of three bases.
 Each ‘codon’ codes for a particular amino acid.
 Every tRNA molecule possesses an anticodon that is complementary to the mRNA codon, and at the opposite end lies the attached amino acid. tRNA molecules are therefore responsible for bringing amino acids to the ribosome in the correct order ready for polypeptide assembly.
+Please note that a single amino acid may be coded for by more than one codon.
+There are also specific codons that signal the start and the end of translation.
+Below is the RNA codon table to show the corresponding relation between RNA codes and amino acids.

 This page has been viewed times.